 In some cases — such as during legal proceedings — there are even stricter rules regarding how an interpreter indicates that one of the parties needs something clarified.

 In these ways an interpreter adds clarification, but not mystification.
 In essence, a professional interpreter’s role is simply to keep the lines of communication clear… which sometimes isn’t so simple at all.

+For more than 30 years, we’ve provided interpreters in more than 200 languages and dialects.
 For professional interpreting services you can trust, contact Accredited Language today.

 Call us at 1-800-322-0284 or simply fill out our free quote form.